2xic-speedrun/vec-db/readme.md

     - num of centroids
     - ....
   - Data header
-    - How to store this efficevly ?
+    - How to store this efficiently ?
       - Linked list ?
     -
 - K-means indexer